elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 ---

-### Explain what the hidden attribute and DOM property does in JavaScript.
+### Explain what the hidden attribute and DOM property does in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>